Izaan17/Bake-2.0/README.md

 This will show you what commands will be removed and ask for confirmation.

+> ⚠️ Warning: Hard uninstall will remove all commands created with Bake.
+Make sure to back up any important script paths
+> before proceeding.

 To skip the confirmation prompt:

 ```bash
 bake --uninstall --hard -f
 ```

-> ⚠️ Warning: Hard uninstall will remove all commands created with Bake.
+> ⚠️ Warning: Hard uninstall will remove all commands created with Bake. **With the -f flag you are skipping the
+> confirmation prompt**.
 Make sure to back up any important script paths
 > before proceeding.

 ## File Structure